needle-tools/needle-engine-support/documentation/debugging.md

 We're providing a simple but effective console overlay for seeing logs from mobile devices. iOS issues are otherwise notoriously hard to debug.
 (not documented yet)

+For **Android**, you can attach Chrome Dev Tools to your device and see logs right from your PC.
+You have to switch your device into development mode and connect it via USB.

-For Android, you can attach Chrome Dev Tools to your device and see logs right from your PC.
+For **Quest**, you can attach Chrome Dev Tools to your device and see logs right from your PC.
+You have to switch your device into development mode and connect it via USB.